VCTLabs/vct-enclustra-bsp-platform/README.rst

 .. important:: *Do not* delete the build folder to start a fresh build,
               rather *do* remove ``build/tmp-glibc`` for that very purpose.

-The initial build must fetch and build a large number of components, including several *very* large git repositories so the first build can take several hours.
+The initial build must fetch and build a large number of components, including several *very* large git repositories, so the first build can take several hours.

 When finished, check the results::